W7UV Joseph Sands

 Joined: Nov 16, 2009

-Posted: Apr 4, 2011 07:09 PM Msg.
-3 of 8
+Posted: Apr 4, 2011 07:09 PM

-Your problem stems from the fact that the image is displayed on a generated web page.
+Hi Joe, Your problem stems from the fact that the image is displayed on a generated web page.
 You can add a couple of steps to achieve your objective.

 WARNING: The following instructions are based on using FireFox browser in Windows XP Pro.
 Make appropriate adjustments for your computing environment.

+1. Working from the eQSL archive, click on the display button for the card you want to view/print.
+2. RIGHT click somewhere in the card image.
+A menu will be displayed.
+3. Select "save image as" then specify the location and file name.
+My system defaults to JPG for image type.
 4. Open the saved image file with the Windows Picture and Fax Viewer, an image editing program, or whatever photo printing application that came with your printer.
+5. Print it.

 Hope this helps.
 73--Doug, W5DET